YJ-928/Py_Intermediate-Motivational-Quotes-Email-Automation/README.md

-# Py_Intermediate-Motivational-Quotes-Email-Automation
+# Motivational Quotes Email Automation
- A SMTP Email Automation created to deliver Quote of the day to your loved ones.
+### A SMTP Email Automation created to deliver Quote of the day to your loved ones.